 Technology has come a long way.
 Good Life pest repellers are the best on the market, and the Pest Repeller Mini is no exception.
 The Mini is compact, efficient and so easy to use.
 Just plug it right into the wall outlet of any room you wish to protect.
 This means you can get rid of pests quickly and easily without without any technical headaches or having to become a “pest specialist”.

-The Pest Repeller Mini emits a fluctuating range of ultrasonic sound waves designed specifically to keep insects and rodents away, without bothering humans.
+The Pest Repeller Mini emits a fluctuating range of ultrasonic sound waves designed specifically to keep rodents away, without bothering humans.
 These ultrasonic frequencies sounds like an extremely loud siren to small pests, quickly driving them away from the protected area.
 Although it's small in size, the Pest Repeller Mini can cover one open space up to 1,600ft2.